yoheathur/web-scraper/README.md

 `python web_scraper.py`

 The script is currently set to scrape `https://example.com`.
 Modify the `url` variable in the script to point to your desired webpage.

+# Features
+- Fetches the HTML content of a webpage using the requests library.
+- Parses the HTML content and extracts the title and all paragraph texts using BeautifulSoup.
+- Outputs the extracted data to the console.